DmitrySoshnikov/hdl-js/README.md

 │ 1 │ 1 │  1  │
 └───┴───┴─────┘
 ```

+> NOTE: the `--gate` option handles both, built-in gates by name, and custom gates from HDL files.

 From Node the specification of a built-in gate is exposed via `Spec` option on the gate class: